TurboTax Review 2022: The Pros, Cons and What You Need to Know

 Now that we’ve laid out the basics of TurboTax’s features, what’s the verdict on its performance?
 Like all financial products and services, there are both pros and cons to using TurboTax.

 - Ease of use: Filing with TurboTax is pretty comprehensive and user friendly, according to user reviews.
-Its technology simplifies the process — for example, you can automatically populate your tax forms by snapping photos of your W-2s.
+Its technology simplifies the process — for example, you can automatically populate your

 - Comprehensive: The company has a product available for just about every filer, no matter your income or tax situation, or how hands-on or hands-off you want to be.

-- Customer service: TurboTax offers lots of support, including links to extensive support topics as well as a community forum that lets you interact with other filers and tax experts in real time.
+- Customer service: TurboTax offers lots of support, including links to extensive support topics as well as a community forum that lets you interact with other filers and tax experts in real time

 - Lack of transparency: Your total TurboTax fees aren’t totally clear until you actually go through the tax prep process.
-That could mean wasted time if you end up wanting to find a cheaper option.
+That could mean wasted time if you end up wanting to find a cheaper optio

 Who Is TurboTax Best For?

-When it comes right down to it, most online tax preparation services are more alike than they are different.
+When it comes down to it, most online tax preparation services are more alike than they are different.

 TurboTax may be best for someone who wants custom tax help without going into an office and dealing with a live person.
 It’s also a good option if you’re looking for a truly fee-free line of advance tax credit so you can access your money ASAP.